Reasons why my period is late: everything gynos want you to know

-And no, it's not just the obvious reason
+It's not just the obvious

 Chances are you've Googled "reasons why my period is late" at least once in your menstruating life.
 Aunt Flo has a tendency to be finicky, and her absence isn't always easy to pinpoint.

-Reasons why my period is late
+Reasons why my period is late—what the experts say

 "Your menstrual cycle is your check engine light," says Kirsten Karchmer, founder of menstrual wellness company Brazen and TikTok period expert.
 "It's basically your feedback tool for how your body is responding to how you're caring for it."

-With that in mind, here are a few possible reasons for a skipped cycle:
+With that in mind, here are a few possible reasons for a skipped cycle.

 1. COVID vaccines